 It is hard to imagine that right there, on this photo, deep under the lake, just at the bottom on the dam, there is a submerged city (Tehri, now called "Old Tehri") that was the provincial capital, with a population of about 25,000.
 The people from Old Tehri have been relocated to New Tehri, a planned city built on the mountain above the dam.

-The Tehri Reservoir (the lake on the left) now fills-up a large part of the Bhagirathi valley, one of the headstreams of the Ganges.
+The Tehri Reservoir (the lake on the left) fills-up the Bhagirathi valley, one of the headstreams of the Ganges.

 The Tehri Dam was (and still is) a very controversial project, as it flooded two valleys resulting in the destruction of numerous villages and a town (Tehri), all now submerged, and forced the relocation of about 100,000 people.

 For more photos and info about the controversial Tehri Hydro Power project, go to the Tehri Dam & Lake photo series.